johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ```

 ## Run a Program in a Child Process
 By this point, the shell is capable of distinguishing built-in commands from external programs.
-In the event that the user has elected to run a program (e.g. `/bin/ls`), we will need to create a child process that will have its address space overwritten with that of the selected program.
+If the user has elected to run a program (e.g. `/bin/ls`), we will need to create a child process that will have its address space overwritten with that of the selected program.
 Our shell creates a child process and halts until the child process has terminated.

 Unix operating systems provide three systems calls that facilitate this form of process control.
 A brief description of the three follows.